 │ └── mod.rs (contains the declarations in `foo`, including `mod bar`)

-The modules themselves should be declared in their parent module’s file using the mod keyword.
+The modules should be declared in their parent module’s file using the mod keyword.

-Next, we’ll talk about the pub keyword, and get rid of those warnings!
+Next, we’ll talk about the pub keyword and get rid of those warnings!

 Controlling Visibility with pub

 We resolved the error messages shown in Listing 7-4 by moving the network and network::server code into the src/network/mod.rs and src/network/server.rs files, respectively.
-At that point, cargo build was able to build our project, but we still get some warning messages about the client::connect, network::connect, and network::server::connect functions not being used:
+At that point, cargo build was able to build our project, but we still get warning messages about the client::connect, network::connect, and network::server::connect functions not being used:

 warning: function is never used: `connect`, #[warn(dead_code)] on by default